Sahu-Vikas/SV-HTML/README.md

   Multiple HTML elements can share the same class.
 To create a class; write a period (.) character, followed by a class name.
 Then, define the CSS properties within curly braces {}.

 What are the various formatting tags in HTML?
+<b>, <strong>, <i>, <em>, <mark>, <small>, <del>, <ins>, <sub>, <sup>, etc.

 How is Cell Padding different from Cell Spacing?
+With Example Cell padding is the space between the cell edges and the cell content.
+By default the padding is set to 0.
+Cell spacing is the space between each cell.
+By default the space is set to 2 pixels.

-With Example How can we club two or more rows or columns into a single row or column in an HTML table?
+How can we club two or more rows or columns into a single row or column in an HTML table?
 With Example

 What is the difference between a block-level element and an inline element How to create a Hyperlink in HTML?
 With Example
 What is the use of an iframe tag?
 With Example.